TBlauwe/cpp_lib_starter/README.md

 # Cpp library starter project

-Opitionated adn simple template I use for my libraries and as a learning process.
+Opitionated and simple template I use for my libraries and as a learning process.

 ## Features
 * Tests build with **[Doctest](https://github.com/doctest/doctest)**